ErikJost/dependency-analyzer/README.md

     "--rm",
     "-v",
     "/Users/erikjost/data:/data",
+    "-v",
+    "/Users/erikjost:/Users/erikjost",
     "mcp/sdk-minimal"
   ]
 }
 ```

-- This will start a new container for each request, using the persistent data directory.
+- This will start a new container for each request, with both persistent data and project directories mounted.
-- No `env` block is needed.
-- Do **not** use `docker exec` or reference a running container for Cursor integration.
+- Adjust the paths as needed for your environment.

 ## Release Notes